 Walking route: 2 km on foot in rocks (1 hour), ↑100m, ↓100m

 Accommodation: Hotel Hrubá Skála **** – afternoon wellness (in price include sauna + steam or whirlpool, extra charged massages, wraps, peeling, treatments, dynamic activities, Priessnitz walking, baths, hammam)

-If you feel not tired enough you could walk up to some other castle and view the Jizera valley viewpoint.
+If you feel active enough you could walk up to some other castle and view the Jizera valley viewpoint.

 Route: 33 km in rocks, ↑400m, ↓500m

 Route: From your hotel you are soon coming to Suché Skály (Dry Rocks) – a narrow rock massive from hard sandstone, lifted up by the Alpine-Carpathian folding.
 You are riding to Rotštejn ruins and after visiting your next stop is by a less known lookout tower.
 Route is continuing around the highest peak in the region, through many villages to Jinolice ponds.
 Route ends in the fairy town Jičín.

 40 km, ↑670m, ↓630m

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.